Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 >[!Note]
-> Sometimes not all tests are succeeding.
-Copilot got you there 95% of the way, the Pilot (you) still has to take control and make sure the tests are corrected.
+> Sometimes not all tests succeed.
+Make sure `dotnt test` is run in the root of the project `WrightBrothersApi`.
+If the tests fail, you will need to debug the tests and correct the issues.
+Although tools like Copilot can assist greatly, you, the Pilot, must take charge to diagnose and fix the discrepancies.

 ### Congratulations you've made it to the end! &#9992; &#9992; &#9992;

 #### And with that, you've now concluded this module.
 We hope you enjoyed it! &#x1F60A;